Sedona Arizona, USA Travel Guide

 Uber and Lyft services are in Sedona.
 Driver numbers may be limited, potentially causing longer wait times.

-A valid driver's license and a major credit card are needed.
+A valid driver'a driver's license and a major credit card are needed.
 Booking ahead is a good idea.
 DiscoverCars.com offers competitive rates.

 Local shops offer mountain bike and e-bike rentals (typically $60-$100+ per day).
 Helmets usually come with the rental.